‘My father will be watching’: family on hand as Wes Petterson Memorial Park officially opens in Weldon

 The land the park sits on was donated by the Weldon Country Villa care home, next to the site.

-Because the Country Villa is a cooperative there had to be a vote held at the Annual General Meeting in April and the decision was made to donate the land.
+Because the Country Villa is a cooperative, they had to hold a vote their Annual General Meeting in April before they could make the donation.

 “We attended the AGM and we told them what we wanted and there was not a hand that didn’t go up,” Erickson said.